nodejs/node/doc/api/quic.md

 * Informational Headers == Any response headers transmitted within a block of headers using a `1xx` status code.
 * Initial Headers == HTTP request or response headers
-* Traiing Headers == A block of headers that follow the body of a request or response.
+* Trailing Headers == A block of headers that follow the body of a request or response.

 If headers are supported by the application protocol in use for